-Also, you’re not blogging, so you don’t need an update service ping everytime you publish something on your site.
+Also, you’re not blogging, so you don’t need an update service ping every time you publish something on your site.

-Search engine visibility is really important for SEO, as most of the times, automatically generated installations (such as Plesk) will have this feature switched on.
+Search engine visibility is really important for SEO, as most of the time, automatically generated installations (such as Plesk) will have this feature switched on.
 Switch it off so that search engines can crawl your site.

 These settings may impact performance the most, so make sure you replicate the settings below in your site.